Cost of LivingUpdated March 2026

 LowNational avg: $450High

 The Schenectady metro tells a specific economic story.
 World-class museums, restaurants, and universities within a short commute — if you don't mind the price of admission.
 On the housing front, this is one of America's more affordable housing markets, where homeownership is within reach for most working families.
-For grocery costs, the practical upshot is a more relaxed labor market where service providers compete on price as much as reputation.
+For grocery costs, the practical upshot is a more relaxed labor market where businesses compete on price as much as reputation.
 That local reality is more useful than any national statistic.

 What Matters Most